kubernetes-sigs/cluster-api-provider-aws/docs/book/src/development/releasing.md

 1. Make sure you have push permissions to the upstream CAPA repo.
 Push tag you've just created (`git push <upstream-repo-remote> $VERSION`).
 Pushing this tag will kick off a GitHub Action that will create the release and attach the binaries and YAML templates to it.
 1. A prow job will start running to push images to the staging repo, can be seen [here](https://testgrid.k8s.io/sig-cluster-lifecycle-image-pushes#post-cluster-api-provider-aws-push-images).
 The job is called "post-cluster-api-provider-aws-push-images," and is defined in <https://github.com/kubernetes/test-infra/blob/master/config/jobs/image-pushing/k8s-staging-cluster-api.yaml>.
 If this job fails due to Go versions being out of date, you may need to update the Google Cloud Builder (GCB) image used in [`cloudbuild.yaml`](https://github.com/kubernetes-sigs/cluster-api-provider-aws/blob/main/cloudbuild.yaml) and [`cloudbuild-nightly.yaml`](https://github.com/kubernetes-sigs/cluster-api-provider-aws/blob/main/cloudbuild-nightly.yaml).
 1. When the job is finished, wait for the images to be created: `docker pull gcr.io/k8s-staging-cluster-api-aws/cluster-api-aws-controller:$VERSION`.
 You can also wrap this with a command to retry periodically, until the job is complete, e.g. `watch --interval 30 --chgexit docker pull <...>`.
+1. Also pushing the tag will trigger a [GitHub Action](https://github.com/kubernetes-sigs/cluster-api-provider-aws/actions/workflows/release.yaml) to create a draft release.

 ## Promote container images from staging to production